k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 \- B: Data masking to hide real data during development or QA phases.

 \- C: Encryption of all (LUI) micro-databases created at any time.
-A different key is generated for each LUI, meaning that if you managed to access one LUI, you will not have access to all the other LUIs.
+A different key (based on the master key) is generated for each LUI, meaning that even if you did manage to access one LUI, you will still not have access to all the other LUIs.

 \- D: Encryption of part of an LUI according to specifications provided by the LU designer.